BhumikaSinghBhati/meme-generator/README.md

-# Scrimba - Meme Generator solution
+#  - Meme Generator solution

 This is a solution to the [Meme Generator project on Scrimba](https://scrimba.com/learn/learnreact/).
 Scrimba helps you improve your coding skills by building realistic projects.